Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Experimental Evaluation

 \section{Experimental Evaluation}

-This section presents the experimental validation and evaluation of the proposed approach.
-We focus on assessing its detection power, that is, whether a \sign can indeed be regurgitated and with which average probability, under a range of parameter settings.
-Specifically, we examine how regurgitation varies with the size of the watermarked collection, the size of the dataset, and the number of unique watermarks.
-Finally, we perform a ranking test and show that the probability of regurgitating the \sign of a left-out watermark is negligible.
+This section presents the experimental evaluation of our proposed approach.
+We focus on its detection power, measured as the average regurgitation rate of a \sign under varying conditions.
+Specifically, we investigate how regurgitation depends on (i) the size of the watermarked collection, (ii) the total fine-tuning dataset size, and (iii) the number of unique watermarks.
+We further show that spurious regurgitation is negligible, yielding high TPR@0\%FPR even in challenging settings where the closest existing baseline fails.